rishabhdvn/Secure-Collab/README.md

-# CodeBridge - Real-Time Collaborative Code Editor
+# Secure-Collab- Real-Time Collaborative Code Editor

 CodeBridge is a modern, real-time collaborative code editor that enables multiple developers to write and edit code simultaneously.
 It features a responsive design that works seamlessly on both desktop and mobile devices, with real-time collaboration powered by Socket.IO.